cargicar/RL_from_andy_jones/Home.md

 ### Miscellaneous
  * 3👍 [Lilian Weng's Blog on RL](https://lilianweng.github.io/lil-log/tag/reinforcement-learning), a *phenomenal* set of survey posts on different areas of RL.
  * 3👍 [TalkRL Podcast](https://www.talkrl.com/) is all about Reinforcement Learning
+ * 1👍 [Jordi Torres's article series](https://torres.ai/deep-reinforcement-learning-explained-series/), a very beginner friendly take on introduction to deep-rl.

 ### Frameworks and Libraries
  * 2👍 [Stable Baselines in Pytorch (SB3)](https://stable-baselines3.readthedocs.io/en/master/), a set of robust, reliable implementations of RL algorithms.
+ * 2👍 [RLlib by Ray](https://docs.ray.io/en/master/rllib.html), one of the better attempts at plug-n-play distributed RL.
  * 1👍 [CleanRL](https://github.com/vwxyzjn/cleanrl/tree/master/cleanrl), a set of single-file implementations of basic RL algorithms.
- * 1👍 [RLlib by Ray](https://docs.ray.io/en/master/rllib.html), one of the better attempts at plug-n-play distributed RL.
  * 1👍 [AI Traineree](https://github.com/laszukdawid/ai-traineree), simple implementations with agents/envs being independent.

 ### Other Communities